-Make cute little fest Easter eggs and hide surprise treats inside.
+Make cute little felt Easter egg pouches and hide surprise treats inside.
 What I love about these little eggs is they have a pouch that allows you to hide a candy or other goodie inside but when the treat is gone, the egg becomes a cute little decor or ornament keepsake.
-These are a great project to do with kids too.
+These are a great Easter project to do with kids too.
 You can hand stitch, use fabric glue, or I used my sewing machine.
 These little eggs make great mini gifts with a fun mini treat, yay!

 Materials you need: